25 Healthy Air Fryer Recipes | Low-Calorie Dinners, Snacks & Sides

 What Are the Best Healthy Air Fryer Vegetable Recipes?

-Vegetables are where the air fryer truly shines for healthy eating.
+The best healthy air fryer vegetable recipes — broccoli, asparagus, zucchini, Brussels sprouts, cauliflower, and mixed medleys — all come in under 120 calories per serving and genuinely taste better than their boiled or steamed counterparts.
 The high heat caramelizes their natural sugars and crisps their edges — transforming “I’ll eat this because I should” into “I actually want this.”

 14. Air Fryer Broccoli — ~80 calories/serving